harta55/EnTAP/docs/source/introduction.rst

         5. Orthologous Group Assignment: independent assignment of translated protein sequences to gene families (eggNOG).
 Includes protein  domains (SMART/Pfam), Gene Ontology (GO) terms, and KEGG pathway assignment.
         6. InterProScan (optional): sequence search against the families of InterPro databases to assign protein domains, Gene Ontology terms, and pathway information

-.. note:: All of the software integrated into this pipeline are packaged within the EnTAP repository with the exception of GeneMarkS-T (free for academic use).
+.. note:: All of the software integrated into this pipeline is packaged within the EnTAP repository with the exception of GeneMarkS-T (free for academic use).
 Installation and usage of EnTAP is documented in this guide.

-The figure below represents the typical of a EnTAP pipeline.
+The figure below represents the typical EnTAP pipeline.
 A more detailed version with all output files can be seen within Interpreting the Results.

 .. image::    EnTAP_Overview_hires.png
-	:scale: 60%
+	:scale: 50%
 	:align: center